Selective Employment Tax

 Selective Employment Tax (SET) was a weekly payroll tax in the United Kingdom.
-It was levied against employers at a flat rate of 25s per man, and 12s 6d per woman.
+It was levied against employers at an initial flat rate of 25s per man, and 12s 6d per woman.

 SET was intended to subsidise manufacturing industry from the proceeds of the services industries, to help exports.
 At the end of each accounting period, manufacturing companies would have their SET payments refunded, along with a 7s 6d bounty or premium per employee (SEP).
 The premium was withdrawn outside assisted areas (United Kingdom) in 1967, while a Regional Employment Premium was introduced payable at fixed amounts for employees still eligible for SEP.

 SET was designed to be a tax on those companies that did not boost UK exports.
 High-street bookmakers used the introduction of this tax as a reason to reduce the payout on some each-way bets (where a horse is placed in the first two or three, depending on the number of runners) from a quarter the odds to a fifth the odds.
 However, the previous, larger payouts were never restored when the tax ended.